Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ## Step 2: Create an API Key { #step-2 }

-Next we'll create an [API Key](/docs/proget/reference-api/proget-apikeys) allowing our local client to authenticate to our `internal-cran` feed.
+Next, we'll create an [API Key](/docs/proget/reference-api/proget-apikeys) allowing our local client to authenticate to our `internal-cran` feed.
 This allows us to upload and install packages from the feed.

 Start by navigating to "Administration Overview" > "API Keys & Access Logs" under "Security & Authentication"